mlflow/mlflow/PLUGINS.rst

        The entry point name (e.g. ``file-plugin``) is the tracking URI scheme with which to associate the custom AbstractStore implementation.
        In the example above, who install the plugin & set a tracking URI of the form "file-plugin://<path>" will use the custom AbstractStore implementation defined in ``PluginFileStore``.
 The full tracking URI is passed to the ``PluginFileStore`` constructor.
+     - These plugins allow for overriding definitions of model registry APIs like ``mlflow.register_model``.

 Testing Your Plugin